ratt-ru/breizorro/index.md

 # Region Generation and Manipulation

 Breizorro makes it easier to create and work with regions using image masks.
-It includes labeling, eliminating, extracting, and filtering regions (islands) based on user-specified criteria.
+It includes labelling, eliminating, extracting, and filtering regions (islands) based on user-specified criteria.
 Users can refine their regions of interest using techniques such as erosion, dilation, hole-filling, binary masking, and inversion.

 ```
 breizorro -r circinus-MFS-image.fits --save-regions circinus.reg